MohnLab/Lab_Code_Standards_And_Resources/README.md

 ### Version Control

 Create and use a [Github](https://github.com/) repository to store your working code and keep track its changes.
-This is helpful for reproducing past results, restore lost function after drastic code changes, and is essential if you are developing software as a team.
+This is helpful for reproducing past results, restoring lost function after drastic code changes, and is essential if you are developing software as a team.

 **Note:** Never push your raw data into a repository, only push test data and your scripts!